 Don’t Reject Your Culture, Even When It Mutilates You

 Cultural Relativism: Must We Be Nazis to Criticize Them?

 Why Are We More Offended By Racism Than Sexism?

-Posted on September 13, 2010, in feminism, gender, men, sexism, women and tagged burqa, cultural relativism, culture, feminism, French burqa ban, gender, honor killings, human rights, niqab, polygamy, rape, religion, sexism, stoning, violence against women, women.
+Posted on September 13, 2010, in feminism, gender, men, sexism, women and tagged burqa, cultural relativism, culture, feminism, French burqa ban, gender, honor killings, human rights, niqab, polygamy, rape and sexual assault, religion, sexism, stoning, violence against women, women.
 Bookmark the permalink.
 5 Comments.